Visyond/website-hugo/site/content/pricings/new-pricing-page.md

 faqSectionContent:
   - answersList:
       - answer: >-
-          <strong>You never lose information.</strong> Multiple assumptions
-          can coexist in the same cell.
-The last added value does not overwrite the existing ones.
-Nobody, including the project owner, can modify data entered by others.
-      - answer: >-
-          <strong>You easily manage scenarios.</strong> Create and compare
-          scenarios on-the-fly with just a few clicks during meetings or presentations, and quickly identify which business drivers change between scenarios.
-    faqSectionSubTitle: Visyond is built for secure collaboration and knowledge management
-  - answersList:
-      - answer: >-
           Yes.
 With the free Basic Dashboards plan, you can create advanced charts and present interactive, spreadsheet-driven dashboards and ‘what-if’ calculators.
-Sign up for a <strong>[free 14-day trial](/accounts/signup/)<strong> to enjoy the full Visyond experience.
+Sign up for a <strong>[free 14-day trial](/accounts/signup/)</strong> to enjoy the full Visyond experience.
 No credit card required.
     faqSectionSubTitle: Is there a free version of Visyond?
   - answersList:
       - answer: >-
-          Visyond plans start from 9$ seat/month for _Dashboards_ and _Financial Statements_ plans, and from $47 seat/month for _Dashboards + Auto-analysis_ plans.
+          Visyond plans start from $9 seat/month for _Dashboards_ and _Financial Statements_ plans, and from $47 seat/month for _Dashboards + Auto-analysis_ plans.
     faqSectionSubTitle: How much does Visyond cost?
   - answersList:
       - answer: >-